 - Manufacturer Recommendations

-Not all equipment requires the same level of attention however it is important that a very comprehensive basic maintenance is completed at regular intervals to ensure failure is prevented and equipment life extended.
+Not all equipment requires the same level of attention.
+However, regularly completing a very comprehensive basic maintenance prevents failure and extends the life of equipment.

 What Can Cause Generator Failure?

 Generator Failure never happens when it’s convenient and often causes interruption to your day-to-day operations.
 In the most critical of operations, such as hospitals, generators will operate in N+1 or N+2 Configurations with UPS support.
 In this case, when power failure or generator failure occurs, the UPS (Uninterruptible Power Supply) will support the load.
 Meanwhile, the second generator starts up and takes over.
 Unfortunately, applications not supported by UPS or N+1 systems, are often the case in power dense sites.
 These rely on a single source of generation.
 When this generator fails or malfunctions, the disruption occurs.
 This does not prevent systems with extended protection or complex protection from fail, but reduces the likelihood and increase resilience.

 So what are the common causes of generator failures?